odoo/documentation/inventory/routes/concepts/inter_warehouse.rst

 If you create a new warehouse you might already have an existing physical inventory in it.
-In that case you should create an inventory in Odoo, if not you can skip this step.
+In that case you should create an inventory in Twenty20, if not you can skip this step.

 Go into the inventory application, select :menuselection:`Inventory Control --> Inventory Adjustment`.
 You can then create a new inventory by clicking on